grasski/PartyPokerPolicy/README.md

-# Privacy Policy for PartyPoker game
+# Privacy Policy for Offline Party: Nearby Poker game

 ## Introduction

-Welcome to PartyPoker!
+Welcome to the Offline Party: Nearby Poker!
 This privacy policy explains how we collect, use, and protect your information when you use our app.
-PartyPoker is a poker game that uses the NearbyConnections API to enable gameplay between devices in close proximity.
+Offline Party: Nearby Poker is a poker game that uses the NearbyConnections API to enable gameplay between devices in close proximity.
 This game does not collect or store any personal information, and there is no remote server involved.
 The game is purely for entertainment among friends and does not involve real money.

 ## Information Collection and Use

 ### No Personal Data Collection
-PartyPoker does not collect, store, or share any personal data.
+Offline Party: Nearby Poker does not collect, store, or share any personal data.
 All interactions and data exchanges occur solely between the devices participating in the game session.
 There is no backend server or cloud service involved in the operation of the game.

 ### Permissions
-To function properly, PartyPoker requires the following permissions:
+To function properly, Offline Party: Nearby Poker requires the following permissions:

 - **VIBRATE**: This permission allows app to vibrate according to the player's settings.